Frequently asked questions about school and welfare services

 It depends on the stage of the case.

-- Initially, it's always the class teacher in primary school or division head in preschool who manages the children's cases.
+- Initially, it's always the homeroom teacher in primary school or division head in preschool who manages the children's cases.

 - If the child needs further assistance, a contact person can be reached, often a division head of support services in primary school or special education director in preschool.